Model-free Learning of Regions of Attraction via Recurrent Sets: Recurrent Sets

 Finally, by \eqref{eq:inclusion}, for any point $x\in \R$ we must have $V(x)\leq \overline{c}$.
 Since the time derivative of $V(x)$ is at most $a<0$, it follows that after $t\ge \Bar{\tau}:=\frac{\underline{c}-\overline{c}}{a}$ the Lyapunov value $V(\phi(t,x))\leq \underline{c}$, which implies that $\phi(t,x)\in\R$ and result follows. \end{proof} }

 Note that the lower bound on $\tau$ in Theorem~\ref{thm:bounded k} implicitly depends on the set ${\mathcal{R}}$.
-This makes the process of learning a recurrent set difficult as $\tau$ would change and the set is updated.
+This makes the process of learning a recurrent set difficult as $\tau$ would change, and the set is updated.
 To eliminate this dependence, one is required to introduce conservativeness.
-To that end we consider the set
+To that end, for given $\delta>0$, $c\in(0,1)$, and $V$ as in Theorem \ref{thm:zubov}, we consider the set